bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 * `Safari <https://developer.apple.com/library/mac/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/TheDevelopMenu/TheDevelopMenu.html>`_
 * `Internet Explorer <http://msdn.microsoft.com/en-us/library/hh968260(v=vs.85).aspx#cacheMenu>`__

-Additionally some browsers also provide a "private mode" that may disable caching automatically.
+Additionally, some browsers also provide a "private mode" that may disable caching automatically.

 Even with caching disabled, on some browsers, it may still be required to